 This is tricky, but: no organizations with which Barrelhouse or its editors have a working business relationship.
 This does not include organizations that have participated in our conference.
 It does include presses that have published our (individual) books or organizations with which Barrelhouse has active business relationships.
 If you’re not sure if you fit in this category, get in touch and we’ll figure it out.
 We’re going to be careful here, so if you have to ask, probably you’re ineligible.
 Also, hi!
 Looking forward to seeing you at AWP!

 We are looking for existing organizations.
 If you have an idea but you haven’t actually started up yet, this isn’t the right place to find your funding.
 We want to support a young, “emerging” magazine or press that could use the support.

-We love the fact that there are so many people doing work that might push the definition of a magazine or a press, so if you’re not sure whether your group might be a fit, or if you have any other questions about eligibility, get in touch and ask us some questions at yobarrelhouse at gmail dot com.
+We love the fact that there are so many people doing work that might push the definition what “emerging literary organization” might mean, so if you’re not sure whether your group might be a fit, or if you have any other questions about eligibility, get in touch and ask us some questions at yobarrelhouse at gmail dot com.
 We’ll get back to you as soon as possible.

 HOW WILL WE DECIDE?

 There is a simple application process where we want to know who you are, what you do, why you could use the help, and what you might do with the money.